 Social landlords were at the forefront of innovations to deal with anti-social behaviour (Burney 2012) and consistently cast as key institutions in the fight, not only in their role as landlords, but more broadly as local government bodies (Housing Act 1996, s218A).
 Indeed, the initial target was families living on large, often run-down public housing estates in inner city areas.
 In the words of Ward LJ, ‘When not loitering idly on street corners, young vandals damage cars, kick down fences, smash windows and are generally foul mouthed and abusive to all and sundry’ (Manchester City Council v Higgins [2005] EWCA Civ 1423, [2005] All ER (D) 342 at [1]).
 The dominant neo-liberal governance of the 1980s and ‘90s cast individuals as active citizens, responsible for their own destiny, and the narrative was thus framed by the government and media alike as symbolic of the moral decline and lack of personal responsibility of public sector tenants (Flint 2003).
 Drawing on Flint’s (2004) work, Cowan and McDermont (2006) argue that the normalisation of home ownership creates a presumption that the social sector is occupied by the marginalised, flawed consumer.
 The solution was framed primarily in exclusionary terms, giving local government authority landlords sweeping powers to evict disruptive families.
-The reality is that the housing estates were situated in areas of social and economic deprivation which had suffered years of decline in investment (Murie, in Farrall and Hay (eds) 2014).
+The reality is that the housing estates were situated in areas of social and economic deprivation which had suffered years of decline in investment (Murie, in Farrall and Hay ((eds.)
+2014).
 Simultaneously, Prime Minister Margaret Thatcher’s 1980 flagship Right to Buy (RTB) policy led to around 2 million public sector homes being sold.
 Consequently, the remaining housing became increasingly residualised and, in turn, resulted in the spatial concentration of disadvantaged households with complex social and psychological support needs (Hunter and Nixon 2001).

 2. The modern urban landscape